ibimina/frontendmaster-ang/README.md

+## Angular Cli
+The Angular CLI is a command-line interface tool that you use to initialize, develop, scaffold, and maintain Angular applications directly from a command shell.

+## Installing the Angular CLI
+To install the Angular CLI, open a terminal window.
+Run the following command to install the CLI using npm:

+    npm install -g @angular/cli

+## Creating a New Project
+To create a new project, open a terminal window.
+Run the following command to create a new project named `my-app`:

+    ng new my-app

+The Angular CLI prompts you for information about features to include in the initial app project.
+Accept the defaults by pressing the Enter or Return key.

+The Angular CLI creates the `my-app` folder and generates the initial project structure.

+## Running the Application
+To run the application, go to the project directory and use the Angular CLI `serve` command to build and serve the app, using `webpack-dev-server` under the covers.
+The following example builds and serves the app, using port 4200:

+    cd my-app
+    ng serve --open

+The Angular CLI automatically opens your browser to `http://localhost:4200/`.

 ## Angular Services
 Angular services are used to share data between components.
 They are also used to make HTTP requests to a server.
 Services are created using the Angular CLI.
 The Angular CLI creates a service file and a spec file.
 The spec file is used for testing